Can’t find what you’re looking for?

 - accident and sickness insurance.

-American Councils estimated that students should plan to spend up to $2,666 for additional expenses (not to be remitted to American Councils) such as extra checked baggage (the first checked bag is free), books and supplies, local transportation, food/meals, mobile phones, and internet.
-This makes the estimated total cost of the 2022-2023 Capstone Year $28,664.
+American Councils estimates that students should plan to spend up to $2,666 for additional expenses (not to be remitted to American Councils) such as extra checked baggage, books and supplies, local transportation, food/meals, mobile phones, and internet.
+This makes the estimated total cost of the 2024-2025 Capstone Year $28,664.
+This is roughly equal to the total cost of attendance for in-state, fulltime, undergraduate students at Indiana University for 2024-2025 (projected to be $28,900).

 Most forms of financial aid can be applied to an IU-administered study abroad program.
 There are some financial aid exceptions for students on co-sponsored and non-IU programs.
 Students wishing to use financial aid for study abroad program must follow the procedures outlined by the Office of Overseas Studies and IU Financial Aid.